inakihn/edoexpenses/README.md

 http://localhost:8080
 ```

-Feel free to test at your own will, as the data is saved in memory and will be reset every time you restart the application.
+Feel free to play with the application at your own will, as the data is saved in memory and will be reset every time you restart the application.